thirukkural2022/obedparla.com/content/posts/2015-06-15-our-deep-loss-of-intimacy-how-to-save-the-world.md

 ---
-title: "Our Deep Loss Of Intimacy & How To Save The World."
+title : "Our Deep Loss Of Intimacy & How To Save The World." author : "Obed Marquez Parlapiano" date : "2015-06-15" categories :
-author: "Obed Marquez Parlapiano"
+ - human-behaviour
-date: "2015-06-15"
+ - philosophy
-categories: "human-behaviour,philosophy,social-criticism"
+ - social-criticism
-tags:
+tags : ""
-cover: "../images/intimacy.jpg"
+cover : "../images/intimacy.jpg"
 ---

 This was going to originally be a publication about the reason of why I don't congratulate my friends by just putting a meaningless "Happy stupid birthday" on their Facebook Walls.
 Ok, without the stupid word.